peacekeeper09/Learn-Python/README.md

 # Python While Loops

 So we here comes another important thing in python, while loops.
-Using while loops we can execute some set of statement if the condition is true.
+Using while loops we can execute some set of statement if the condition is true.\

+Let us see how we can use while loops in Python.